Fordi/how-to-c/how-to-c.md

 The most widely used system-dependent type is `size_t` and is provided by [stddef.h].

-`size_t` is basically as "an integer capable of holding the largest array index" which also means it's capable of holding the largest memory offset in your program.
+`size_t` is basically as "is the unsigned integral type of the result of the sizeof operator" which also means it's capable of holding the largest memory offset within an object.

 In practical use, `size_t` is the return type of `sizeof` operator.